polius/meteornext-docs/docs/README.md

 ## Features

-- **Deployments**: Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way getting a detailed summary.
+- 🚀 **Deployments**: Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way getting a detailed summary.
-- **Monitoring**: Perform active monitoring in all the database servers (server metrics, parameters and queries).
+- 🖥️ **Monitoring**: Perform active monitoring in all the database servers (server metrics, parameters and queries).
-- **Utils**: A suite of different apps to perform massive data transfer operations.
+- 💾 **Utils**: A suite of different apps to perform massive data transfer operations.
-    - **Imports**: Perform imports from files (on the local drive, URL or directly from Amazon S3) in any server/database.
-    - **Exports**: Perform exports from any server/database.
-    - **Clones**: Perform copies of databases/tables from any server/database in another server/database.
-- **Client**: A complete MySQL Client.
+- ⚡ **Client**: A complete MySQL Client.

-### Deployments
+### 🚀 Deployments

 Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way getting a detailed summary.